GabrielHarvey/Magic-and-Mechs-Modpack/README.md

 -WAILA
 -Witchery

-###Notice: this made it in to the Artic Code Repository, which i find infinitely funny, so im archiving it###
+###Notice: this made it in to the Artic Code Repository, which i find infinitely funny, so im archiving it --19th January, 2021###